talivneh/interview-project-shopping-cart/README.md

 * sorting the products by price and by ABC
 * add a search field to enable searching by title
 * style the app and components to look better ;)

+# WHEN YOU'RE DONE

+open a PR to our repository